eBay/tsv-utils/README.md

-# Command line TSV Utilities in D
+# Command line utilities for tabular data files

 This is a set of command line utilities for working with tab-separated value files.
 They were originally developed in Perl and used for day-to-day work in a large scale data mining environment.
 One of the tools was re-written in D as an exercise exploring the language.
 Significant performance gains and agreeable programmer characteristics soon led to writing the other utilities D as well.